 A private mortgage can be a good or a bad option, depending on a number of factors such as your own financial and credit situation, the interest rates, the parties involved, as well as the borrower’s understanding of the entire financial arrangement in all intricate details.
+Whether you are investing in a property to let to others or you are aiming to buy your first home, you need to look at where to start betting on location.
+Are you looking to head to town or city?
+Suburbs or in the heart of the hustle and bustle?
+No matter what, you need to be careful when considering a private mortgage.
 To start with, let’s first take a look at what exactly is a private mortgage.

 Private Mortgage: The Definition

 A private mortgage is essentially a term used to define any and all mortgage loans and contracts that are made between the borrower and a non-traditional lender.
 Now, this is where it gets interesting and confusing because you are most likely wondering which ones exactly are the traditional lenders, and which ones are not?

 Traditional lenders are the banks and the popular credit unions that most home buyers go to first, or in other words, they are the most common options that more or less everyone is well aware of.
 However, all private mortgages are available from non-traditional lenders only by default, and they are called private mortgages because of that.